F-REP – Women in Fisheries & Seafood

-The WIF-REP is being developed by and is for women working in and with the UK fisheries sector.
+This F-REP is being developed by and for women working in the UK commercial fisheries & seafood sector

 Why an F-REP for women?

-We want to specifically work with women to develop skills and connections with an aim to build a more resilient industry, thriving communities, and abundant resources for future generations, for all.
-As an underrepresented group in the fisheries sector, this event will be for women only to be able to discuss challenges and opportunities together.
+We will share knowledge, develop skills & create connections to build a more resilient industry, thriving communities, and abundant resources for future generations, for all.

 How can I attend?

-The agenda will be developed and delivered by a team put together by WIF and FITF and include a mix of informal learning and knowledge-sharing, practical exercises, games, outings, eating and socialising together.
+The agenda will be developed and delivered by a team put together by FITF and UK Women in Fisheries, and include a mix of informal learning and knowledge-sharing, practical exercises, games, eating and socialising together.

 Register your interest by filling out this form or contact us at Fishing into the Future to tell us about yourself and why you would like to participate.
-Apply by 8th September and we’ll get back to you to let you know if you have a place.
+Apply by 15th September and we’ll get back to you soon after to let you know if you have a place.

 This is a collaborative event, and financial support is available for participation and to cover time and associated costs.